kevinhainline/JADESView/README.md

 ```

 The paths to the EAZY and BEAGLE files on fenrir, as well as the username and password,
-are provided on the confluence page.
-It is recommended that you have a pretty speedy
+are provided on the confluence page (NOTE: you must use https).
+It is recommended that you
-internet connection, since this will add some time (in my tests, around 1 second per object)
+have a pretty speedy internet connection, since this will add some time (in my tests, around
-for fetching the images from the server instead of on your local machine, but it saves
+1 second per object) for fetching the images from the server instead of on your local machine,
-having to download tens of GB of png files.
+but it saves having to download tens of GB of png files.